CELEBRATING 50+ YEARS OF PROVIDING JACKSONVILLE STUDENTS WITH UNIQUE LEARNING SOLUTIONS IN A PRIVATE SCHOOL SETTING!

 ADHD-Friendly Activities for Kids at Home

 Children with ADHD thrive on action.
-They enjoy being fully engaged, in mind and body.
-Physicians and educators have seen positive results when ADHD children are able to incorporate movement into learning at school, but what about that time at home?
-How can you create...
+They enjoy being fully engaged, both mentally and physically.
+Physicians and educators have observed positive results when children with ADHD incorporate movement into their learning at school, but what about at home?
+How can you...

 The Role of Technology in Helping Children with Learning Disabilities